pbsinclair42/CohesiveImpact/README.md

 # RandomStartupNameGenerator
-Made in 24 hours during the StacsHack, Feb 2015
+Made in ~~24~~ 3 hours during the StacsHack, Feb 2015

-Cohesive Impact will tweet practical and exciting company names full of all the buzzwords needed for success every time we press the magic button on our computer!
+Cohesive Impact will tweet practical and exciting company names full of all the buzzwords needed for success every single day!